Lady Victoria

-Victoria Ann Moreno (born September 15, 1972), better known by her ring name Lady Victoria, is an American professional wrestler/luchadora, manager/valet, and actress.
+Victoria Ann Moreno (born September 15, 1972), better known by her ring name Lady Victoria, is an American professional wrestler, manager/valet, and actress.
 She began training to wrestle in 1991 and made her American professional wrestling debut on January 16, 1993.
-Lady Victoria made her first Mexican wrestling appearance during the Consejo Mundial de Lucha Libre (EMLL) event held at the Grand Olympic Auditorium in Los Angeles on July 9, 1994 as well as her Lucha Libre AAA debut in Tijuana in 1995 and television debut at Triplemanía IV-A in Orizaba, Veracruz on July 15, 1996.
+Lady Victoria made her first Mexican wrestling appearance during the Consejo Mundial de Lucha Libre (EMLL) event held at the Grand Olympic Auditorium in Los Angeles on July 9, 1994 as well as her AAA debut in Tijuana in 1995 and television debut at Triplemanía IV-A in Orizaba, Veracruz on July 15, 1996.
 During her career, Lady Victoria has performed all over the USA and Mexico, performing for companies such as AAA, CMLL/EMLL, International Wrestling Revolution Group, Promo Azteca, and Xtreme Pro Wrestling.

 Professional wrestling career

 California and AAA

 Moreno debuted as Victoria Starr, after being trained by Billy Anderson and Jesse Hernandez.
 She began wrestling as Lady Victoria three months into her career.
-She first performed in Tijuana in late 1993, where she was first introduced to the Lucha Libre style of wrestling.
+She first performed in Tijuana in late 1993, where she was first introduced to the lucha libre style of wrestling.
 Having found this style closer to home, she began training and performing Lucha Libre at the All Nations Center in Los Angeles and the Boys and Girls Club in Pomona Valley for Sergio Garcia.

 She then worked for the AAA promotion in Baja California in 1995, Lady Victoria grew her fan base by performing all over the United States independent shows for various companies in American style wrestling.
 At his time she had first comic book published by Pin & Ink, ThunderGirls Series titled “Lady Victoria vs. Queen of the Vampires”.
 She also worked for the Professional Girl Wrestling Association (PGWA) out of North Carolina.

 Lady Victoria’s first major television debut was with AAA, where some of her biggest feuds were with Miss Janeth.
 Lady Victoria was introduced at the Triplemanía IV-A main event in Orizaba, Veracruz on July 15, 1996 as the valet and Manager to Máscara Sagrada while Miss Janeth was valet and manager to Killers.
 Later that night, her right hand was fractured which limited her performance for the next three to four months.
 During this time, Pierroth, Jr. was suspended for powerbombing Lady Victoria.
 She then also starting wrestling as both Lady Victoria and masked as Chiquitibum (pronounced – chi-qi-ti-boom).
 She feuded with Zuleyma (Miss Janeth’s older sister), Miss Janeth, and La Briosa.
 She also occasionally teamed with La Sirenita and Princesa Apache.